 In recent years, however, workers have received some relief here.
 Spending-plan participants now are allowed to make claims against their accounts for up to two months and 15 days after the end of their benefit year.
 This grace period means employees on a calendar benefit year now can use their prior-year FSA contributions for expenses incurred as late as March 15 of the following year.

-The one downside: This is allowed by the IRS, but companies aren't required to extend their FSA withdrawal periods.
+The one downside: This is allowed by the Internal Revenue Service, but companies aren't required to extend their FSA withdrawal periods.
 Check with your company's payroll or human resources department to see if you have some extra time to spend up your FSA account.

 Medical-spending account owners are likely to benefit most from the change, but the rule also applies to dependent-care accounts.
 The reality is, however, that workers rarely have excess dependent-care-account money at the end of the benefit year.

-Through 2012, individual companies set the limit on how much can be contributed to a medical account, but in 2013, the FSA limit will be $2,500.
+Through 2012, individual companies set the limit on how much could be contributed to a medical account, but beginning in 2013 and going forward, a provision in the Affordable Care Act reduced the medical FSA limit to $2,500.
 There already is a firm federal limit of $5,000 on the annual contribution for dependent-care accounts.
 This is a family limit, meaning that even if both parents have access to flexible-care accounts, their combined contributions cannot exceed $5,000.

 The pretax account money can be used to help pay the costs of any caregiver providing services while you're at work.
 This includes the nursery school for kids, a day camp during the summer or the home health aide looking after a disabled spouse.